-Most cases of neck arthritis respond well to conservative treatment
+Most symptoms of neck arthritis respond well to conservative treatment

 Cervical spondylosis is extremely common.
 More than 85 percent of people over the age of 60 are affected.

 The condition most often causes pain and stiffness in the neck—although many people with cervical spondylosis experience no noticeable symptoms.

 According to the American Academy of Orthopaedic Surgeons, in most cases, cervical spondylosis responds well to conservative treatment.

 Neck arthritis can manifest for a number of reasons including, genetic (inherited), occupational and/or historic trauma

 Cervical spondylosis is also known as arthritis of the neck.

 It is caused by the degeneration or “wear and tear” of the cervical spine, including the joints between the bones and the discs between the vertabrae of the neck.
 Abnormal spurs or growths on the edges of the vertabrae called osteophytes may also contribute to this condition.

 This is all part of the normal degeneration process that the body goes through as a result of ageing.
 In many people, these changes won’t bring about any symptoms.
 For others, these degenerative changes may put pressure on the spinal nerves as they exit the spinal cord through openings called foramenae.